Ankit-976/StudentZone/README.md

-this is a project for student by students and from students
+This is a project for Student by Students and from Students